Why will graph databases change?

 - The new roles will require new skills

 Graphing databases allow you to deal with the complex connections between each stage of this chain.
-They allow you to treat the organisation as a multi-faceted cube.
+They allow you to treat the organization as a multi-faceted cube.
 You can model just as much as you need on each ‘side’ of the cube.
-You can model the links between them, as they are, and as they change over time.
-And that is a revolution not only in saying how the organisation can be designed and managed, but also in capturing what the organisation is.
+You can model the links between them, as they are and as they change over time.
+And that’s a revolution not only in saying how the organization can be designed and managed but also in capturing what the organization is.

 *This is the end of part 5, please subscribe or visit our blog for the final part, “How HR, Finance & Strategy need to evolve for Organisation Design of the future”.